Finding Sacred Space: Rabbi Faryn Borella and Or Shalom’s Vision for Bernal Heights

 Jewish Renewal is, in some ways, an egalitarian revival of Kabbalah and one of its offshoots, Hasidism.
 Kabbalah is a mystical tradition that started in medieval times.
 I remember Madonna going down that path for a few weeks.

-Within Judaism, Kabbalah still influences Hasidic and Jewish Renewal communities and is integrated elsewhere.
-It was seen as very radical in its time and not accepted into the mainstream, but now, many practices across all Jewish communities incorporate Kabbalistic thought.
+Within Judaism, Kabbalah continues to influence Hasidic and Jewish Renewal communities, and it is also integrated into other areas of Jewish life.
+It was considered very radical in its time and not accepted by the mainstream, but today, many practices across all Jewish communities incorporate Kabbalistic thought.

-For example, we just had the holiday of Tu B’Shvat.
-One of the core practices for that holiday, a new year for the trees, is a Seder based on mystical wisdom that the Kabbalists created.
-This Seder is similar to a Passover Seder but different.
-This tradition started in medieval times and used to be done only by Kabbalists.
-Still, it’s universalized, and many people across different Jewish traditions will do a Tu B’Shvat Seder.
+For example, we recently observed Tu B’Shvat.
+One of the core practices for that holiday, a new year for the trees, is a Seder based on mystical wisdom created by the Kabbalists.
+This Seder shares similarities with a traditional Passover Seder but also has distinct differences.
+This tradition originated in medieval times and was once performed exclusively by Kabbalists.
+Still, it has become universalized, and many people across different Jewish traditions observe a Tu B’Shvat Seder.

 Yes, it’s the idea that it’s the time of year, at least in biblical Israel, when the sap would start rising in the trees.
-It’s that transition point between winter and spring, honoring and marking that transition.
+It’s that transition point between winter and spring, a time to honor and mark the change.

-Tell us a little bit about you.
+Tell us a little bit about yourself.
 How did you end up being a rabbi?
 What’s your journey?

 If your mother’s Jewish, you can be too, right?

 Yes, that’s the traditional view.
 In our denomination, Reconstructionism, as long as any parent is Jewish, you’re considered Jewish.
-But traditionally, it ran through the maternal line, and in certain denominations – Conservative and Orthodox – it’s still that way.
+However, traditionally, it has been passed down through the maternal line, and in certain denominations – such as Conservative and Orthodox – it remains that way.

 Growing up in a primarily Protestant area, it was unique to be Jewish, and I valued that upbringing.
 It wasn’t religious, but it was very communal.
 I loved the music, the services, and the community.
-I never thought I would become a rabbi, but looking back, you can see signs.
+I never thought I would become a rabbi, but looking back, you can see signs of it.

 One of the primary rabbis I had until I was 11 was involved in peace work in Israel and Palestine.
-He fostered my interest in this work, which I became invested in during college and afterward.
+He fostered my interest in this work, which I pursued in college and afterward.
 Ultimately, that work led me to the rabbinate.

 And then, what is the process of becoming a rabbi?

-In the liberal denominations, it’s going to a rabbinical school, similar to a seminary.
-It’s usually a five to six-year program.
-I went to the Reconstructionist Rabbinical College outside of Philadelphia, Pennsylvania.
-I kind of did it hodgepodge – I was at the Graduate Theological Union in Berkeley for two and a half years and then went to the Reconstructionist Rabbinical College for four years.
+In liberal denominations, the path often leads to a rabbinical school, similar to a seminary.
+It’s usually a five – to six-year program.
+I attended the Reconstructionist Rabbinical College, located outside of Philadelphia, Pennsylvania.
+I did it somewhat hodgepodge – I spent two and a half years at the Graduate Theological Union in Berkeley, followed by four years at the Reconstructionist Rabbinical College.

 How does one get picked for the community?
 Do you seek out the community?
 How did you end up in Bernal Heights?
-In some Christian denominations, it’s more that you’re assigned – like if I’m thinking of priests.
+In some Christian denominations, it’s more than what you’re assigned, like if I’m thinking of priests.

 It’s not like that at all for rabbis.
 It’s volitional.
 In your last year of school, they do a lot of work supporting you in finding job opportunities and guiding you through the application process.
-For congregational work especially, there are particular things about applying for jobs.
-Still, you pick which jobs you want to apply to, and it’s an interview and review process like any other job.
+There are specific aspects to applying for jobs in congregational work, especially.
+Still, you choose which roles you want to apply for, and the interview and review process is standard, as with any other job.

 With congregational positions, the final candidates, usually two or three, are invited for a weekend.
 You lead services, teach classes, and meet the community.
-Then, the candidates decide if they like the community, and the communities decide if they like the candidate.
-Ultimately, they pick who their next Rabbi will be.
+Then, candidates decide whether they like the community, and communities decide whether they like the candidate.
+Ultimately, they will choose their next Rabbi.

 What is unique about the community in Bernal versus other communities?

 I think there’s a lot of overlap between what we offer and other synagogues in San Francisco, and there are also things that make us unique.
-From what I’ve heard from founding members and longtime members, something that has made us unique historically is that we were one of the earliest to accept interfaith families.
-We have had non-Jews in leadership, even up to and including the board president, which was especially rare back then.
+From what I’ve heard from founding and longtime members, a key historical distinction is that we were among the earliest to accept interfaith families.
+We have had non-Jews in leadership, including the board president, which was especially rare at the time.
 Some of these things are becoming more common in certain spheres, but there were many ways in which Or Shalom was ahead of its time.

-Another distinction is that it’s always been okay to question the existence of God at Or Shalom, which wasn’t necessarily welcomed in other communities.
-We have a group called the Considering God Salon for atheists, agnostics, questioners, or God-curious people—anyone who doesn’t want to accept things at face value.
+Another distinction is that it has always been acceptable to question the existence of God at Or Shalom, which wasn’t necessarily welcomed in other communities.
+We have a group called the Considering God Salon for atheists, agnostics, questioners, or God-curious people – anyone who doesn’t want to accept things at face value.
 They meet four times a year to discuss different topics and create space for being Jewish without requiring any specific relationship with the divine.

-We’ve always been a very musical community, which isn’t exclusively unique, but it’s something special about us.
+We’ve always been a very musical community, which isn’t unique, but it’s what sets us apart.

 Many of our founders were part of the anti-war movement of the 1960s.
-Many hippies, leftists, and progressives started the community and instilled it with progressive values that continue to make us stand out in San Francisco.
+Many hippies, leftists, and progressives founded the community, instilling values that continue to distinguish us in San Francisco.

 Or Shalom is queer-friendly, correct?